clshu/go-in-action/README.md

 # go-in-action
-Manning Go In ActionMatt Butcher
+Manning Go In Action by Matt Butcher